 - Although it will be legally valid even if it is not dated, it is advisable to ensure that the document includes the date on which it is signed.

-As soon as your will has been signed by you and your witnesses, it is complete.
+As soon as you and your witnesses have signed the document, the will is complete.

-Wills can cost anywhere upwards of around £80, however there are plenty of schemes and groups out there which provide free wills for qualifying individuals.
+The cost of making a will can vary greatly depending on how complicated the will is and whether you use a solicitor, service, or write it yourself.
+However, there are plenty of schemes and groups out there which provide free wills for qualifying individuals.
 There are a number of trade unions, such as the Public and Commercial Services Union and the Fire Brigades Union which offer free or heavily discounted will-writing services to their members.

-If you opted to get legal cover as part of your home or car insurance policy, that may also include a will service so it’s worth checking your policy.
+If you have legal cover as part of your home or car insurance policy, that may also include a will service.
+Therefore, it’s worth checking your policy.

-There are also several charities which offer solicitor will writing schemes, which are usually completely free.
-In return, while you’re not obliged to, they hope you donate or bequest (a donation in your will) as part of it.
+Several charities also offer solicitor will writing schemes, which are usually completely free.
+In return, they will hope that you make a donation (either then or in your will).

-Once your will has been completed, you will need to keep it in a safe and secure location.
+After making a will, you will need to keep the document in a safe and secure location where your executors can access it.
 The majority of solicitors will store your will for free if you made the will through them, whereas will writers will commonly charge a one-off fee.

 Alternately, you can store your will with your bank, other companies which offer the storage of wills, with the London Probate Service or in a secure location within your home.
-Your will needs to be kept in pristine condition, any marks or detachments may call the will’s validity into question.
+Your will needs to be kept in pristine condition, as any marks may call the will’s validity into question.
+Similarly, never attach anything to your will document using staples or paperclips.

 Updating your Will

-According to experts, you should review your will every five years or after any major changes that occur in your life.
-Such changes would include:
+According to experts, you should review your will every five years or after any major changes in your life.
+Such changes could include:

 - Getting married – which cancels out any will you had previously made.